-In this tutorial, we will show you how to install and configuration of Netdata on your CentOS 7 server.
+In this tutorial, we will show you how to install Netdata Monitoring on CentOS 7.
 For those of you who didn’t know, Netdata is a real-time performance, troubleshooting, and health Monitoring tool for Applications and Systems.
 Netdata is a free and open-source tool that supports Linux, FreeBSD, and macOS systems which is helpful for SysAdmins, DevOps, and Developers for troubleshooting real-time issues.
 With Netdata, you can monitor CPU, RAM usage, disk I/O, network traffic, Postfix, among many others.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘